 A proper noun is the name of a person, place or thing.
-An all capitalized name is not a proper noun, is not a person, place or thing, and is not a true name.
+An all capitalized name is NOT a proper noun, is not a person, place or thing, and is not a true name.
 “Your” all capitalized name on a credential — or any other government document — is not a proper noun.
 IT IS NOT YOU.

 A judge at arraignment must ask you for your true name.
 But don’t be fooled.
 He is asking for the real person who will be responsible for paying the damages to the peace and dignity of their all capitalized artificial entity.

 If you respond to a non-proper noun as if it was your name, guess what happens.
 The judge immediately takes silent judicial notice that you are incompetent.
+(Judges can take silent judicial notice of facts without telling you.
+See Federal Rules of Evidence Rule 201 and similar State rules of evidence.)

 Back when the United States was a free country, most people kept their Constitutional rights.